Blog

 The easiest way to increase the rent is when a tenant leaves and you’re setting up a new tenancy.
 You can then advertise your property at the prevailing market rent, which can be arrived at through comparisons with similar properties currently letting in your location.
 Read our separate guide on how much rent to charge for more advice on this.

-In a contract for a periodic tenancy (rolling on a week-by-week or month-by-month basis), landlords cannot normally increase the rent more than once a year without the tenant’s agreement.
+With in periodic tenancy, as will be the case with all tenancies soon (rolling on a week-by-week or month-by-month basis), landlords cannot increase the rent more than once a year, unless of course the tenant agrees to that voluntarily.

 How much can a landlord increase rent by?

-It is worth bearing in mind that, while it’s important for landlords to make good returns on the investment they’ve put into their properties, sometimes keeping a good tenant is a better reward than increased profits.
+It is worth bearing in mind that while it’s important for landlords to make good returns on the investment they’ve put into their properties, sometimes keeping a good tenant gives a better reward than increased rents.

 Keeping the rent level slightly below the market level will usually prevent the tenants looking elsewhere, triggering a move.
 The gain in extra rent therefore could be wiped out by the costs and time involved in re-letting.